What Is Religious Discrimination?

 Retaliation and Religious Discrimination

-Religious discrimination complaints are handled by the Equal Employment Opportunity Commission (EEOC), which was created by the Civil Rights Act of 1964.
+Religious discrimination complaints are handled by the Equal Employment Opportunity Commission (EEOC), which is responsible for enforcing federal laws on discrimination.

 - Religious discrimination is the adverse work treatment of an individual based on religious beliefs or practices.

 - Title VII of the Civil Rights Act of 1964 prevents employers from discriminating based on religion.